Computational Dating for the Nuzi Cuneiform Archive: The Least Squares Constrained by Family Trees and Synchronisms: Nuzi Personal Names

+We have 12 persons in JEN 208 listed with the line numbers in NPN.
 At the contract JEN 208, we assume the following 7 persons out of the 12 persons who are listed in the form ``A son of B" and the persons without the kinship information were living.

 {